bhky/targetran/README.md

 # Note that cropping and resizing are not affine.
 affine_transform = CombineAffine([
-    RandomRotate(probability=0.8),  # Probability to include each affine transformation RandomShear(probability=0.6),   # can be specified, the default is 0.7.
+    RandomRotate(probability=0.8),  # Probability to include each affine transformation RandomShear(probability=0.6),   # can be specified, the default is 0.9.
     RandomTranslate(),
     RandomFlipLeftRight(),
     RandomFlipUpDown(),
 ], probability=1.0)  # Probability to apply this single combined transformation, i.e.,
-                     # some samples could be untouched in this step, if desired.
+                     # some samples could be untouched, if desired.
+Default is 1.0.

 # The `Compose` here is similar to that from the torchvision package, except
 # that here it also supports callables with multiple inputs and outputs needed